NuGet/Insights/README.md

 - [`LoadPackageManifest`](src/Worker.Logic/CatalogScan/Drivers/LoadPackageManifest/LoadPackageManifestDriver.cs) - fetch the .nuspec and put it in Table Storage
 - [`LoadPackageReadmeDriver`](src/Worker.Logic/CatalogScan/Drivers/LoadPackageReadme/LoadPackageReadmeDriver.cs) - download package READMEs and put them in Table Storage
 - [`LoadPackageVersion`](src/Worker.Logic/CatalogScan/Drivers/LoadPackageVersion/LoadPackageVersionDriver.cs) - determine listed and SemVer status and put it in Table Storage
+- [`LoadSymbolPackageArchive`](src/Worker.Logic/CatalogScan/Drivers/LoadSymbolPackageArchive/LoadSymbolPackageArchiveDriver.cs) - fetch information from the .snupkg and put it in Table Storage

 Several message processors exist to emit other useful data: